 Conclusion

-A is a powerful concept in Android that allows the developer to modify the default power state of their device.
+A wakelock is a powerful concept in Android that allows the developer to modify the default power state of their device.
 The danger of using a wakelock in an application is that it will reduce the battery life of a device.
 Some of the clear advantages of using wakelocks are visible in various default applications by Google, like road navigation and music/video playback.
 For this reason it is up to the developer to decide whether or not their application model could benefit from using a wakelock.

 About Author